What Is an SPRS Score? The Supplier Performance Risk System Explained

 Under Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7019, defense contractors handling CUI must submit an accurate SPRS self-assessment score.
 CUI consists of sensitive information requiring safeguarding or dissemination controls under US federal laws, regulations, or policies.
 CUI is not classified but is deemed crucial for national security or federal agency functioning.

-This score must be calculated according to the DoD Assessment Methodology and must not be more than three (3) years old.
-The accuracy of the SPRS score is crucial as DFARS clause 252.204-7020 allows the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) to conduct audits to verify and validate the submitted score.
+Contractors must calculate this score using the DoD Assessment Methodology, and the score must be no more than three years old.
+For this reason, SPRS accuracy is critical.
+DFARS clause 252.204-7020 authorizes the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) to audit and validate submitted scores.

 The Significance of the SPRS Self-Assessment Score

 The SPRS score is a standardized measure of the security risk a contractor poses.
 The DoD and prime contractors consider SPRS scores when awarding contracts and forming bid teams, with higher scores providing a competitive advantage.
-Failure to have a SPRS score can sideline companies from current and future contracts.
-Inaccurate scores leave companies and their executives vulnerable to penalties that extend beyond the loss of current and future contracts to prosecution under the Department of Justice’s False Claims Act.
+Failure to maintain a current and accurate SPRS score can sideline companies from active and future contract awards.
+Inaccurate scores leave companies and their executives vulnerable to penalties, including False Claims Act exposure, if scores are misrepresented.

 Calculating and Submitting Your SPRS Score

 To calculate your SPRS score, conduct a self-assessment for compliance with NIST 800-171 using the DoD’s Assessment Methodology.
 The SPRS score range starts at a minimum of -203 for a complete failure to implement controls to a maximum of 110 points.
-The SPRS score range can be negative because of how it is calculated: points are deducted from the starting score of 110 for each unmet NIST SP 800-171 control, with deductions ranging from five points for controls that pose significant risk if unimplemented to one point for controls with limited effect.
+Importantly, the SPRS score range can be negative based on how the DoD calculates it.
+Each unmet NIST SP 800-171 control deducts points from a starting score of 110.
+High-risk controls deduct up to five points, while lower-impact controls deduct one point.

 Your business should develop a System Security Plan (SSP) and Plans of Action and Milestones (POA&Ms) to meet DoD compliance requirements and indicate how you plan to address any controls that are unmet.
 In all cases, an accurate SPRS score should be submitted to the DOD’s Supplier Performance Risk System..
 It is essential to maintain an up-to-date and accurate SPRS score.